viviemXD/webrtc-application-screen-share/README.md

 ####  Server Steps (Tested on Linux and MacOS so far)

 - clone this repo to your machine, does not need to be to a web server.
 - Edit packaged_app/app.html (insert this machines ip address for WebSocket connection).
+Or use configure button when running.
 - run 'sudo node app.js'

 ####  Client Presenter steps (Chrome browser or Chromebook)